Meet the Founders

 Strauss’s Story

-When people look at my career they often only see the recent success I’ve experienced, but they may fail to recognize the mindset that propelled these achievements into action.
-So let me elaborate.
 Like most players, my journey began as a hockey obsessed kid.
 A kid with a Henrik Lundqvist fathead above his bed, a love for lacing up the skates before school, and an unmatched pride for being a part of the exclusive group who earned the right to wear the bright red Greenwich Skating Club jackets.
 This hockey obsessed kid was like many others, just an enthusiastic young player with untapped potential–a fire in need of a spark.
 Fortunately, at the age of 13, I got that spark upon being introduced to a recently retired NHL goalie named Steve Valiquette.

 My ‘all in’ approach not only jump started my career but also sparked an overall sense of personal curiosity which still allows me to progress each year.
 My desire to grow continuously motivates me to ask the necessary questions to gain key knowledge.
 This combination of knowledge and curiosity serves as a feedback loop which continues to offer new resources that yield competitive advantages.
 For example, early in my career as I began looking for ways to get in better shape, I was referred to a world-class gym called Prentiss.
 Their passion towards peak performance rubbed off on me and I became hooked on nutrition and wellness.
-This newfound interest has since guided me to countless books, podcasts, and other professionals who have helped me increase my understanding and strive towards the best version of myself.
+This newfound interest has since guided me to countless books, courses, and other professionals who have helped me increase my understanding and strive towards the best version of myself.

 Michael’s Story